Download Leds / LibreConnect /Source

 apps/tasker

 Be notified when someone calls you, using tasker and some easy to use JavaScript.
-You can trigger leds for any events that happens on your phone!

 You can also use Power Toggles to make buttons on your notification bar.